 - Bruce Hoffman '76: Specialist in the study of terrorism and counterterrorism, insurgency and counter-insurgency.
 Director of the Center for Security Studies, Director of the Security Studies Program, and a tenured professor at Georgetown University’s Edmund A. Walsh School of Foreign Service, Washington, D.C.

-- Jordan Kaplan '00: Finance director of the Democratic National Committee
+- Jordan Kaplan '00: Finance director for Obama for America

 - Drew Ketterer '71: Attorney general, Maine, 1995-2001.
 While in office, he made civil rights enforcement a priority of his office as well as fighting fraud and elder abuse.